dkapanidis/my-tutorials/coding/go/day01/README.md

-# Go - Day1 - Basics
+# Go - Day 1 - Basics

 Check this [post](https://www.codingholygrail.com/learn-go-in-10-mins) for more details.